MartinT86/MartinT86.github.io/_posts/PUB_2016-11-29-dotnetcore-azure.md

 There are a few steps to complete before the app will work in Azure.

+But I got it working in the end, and [here it is!](http://namepickerapp.azurewebsites.net/)

 ## global.json

 Firstly you need to set the SDK version in the global.json file, so your local version will match the one